oppia/oppia-web-developer-docs/SWESkills-2018.md

 - Python

 **Helpful resources**:
-- [Oppia's wiki page](https://github.com/oppia/oppia/wiki/End-to-End-Tests) for understanding end-to-end tests structure and pattern.
+- [Oppia's wiki page](https://github.com/oppia/oppia/wiki/End-to-End-Tests), for understanding the structure and pattern of end-to-end tests.
 - [Translation tab project design doc](https://github.com/oppia/oppia/wiki/pdfs/GSoC2018SandeepDubey.pdf) to understand the functionality.

 **Suggested milestones**:
 1. [Small] Add e2e test for translation tab (Part-1).
-Currently the e2e test coverage for the translation tab is very less and most of the functionality aren’t covered through this milestone we are expecting to cover the given below functionality:
+Currently the e2e test coverage for the translation tab is too small, and most functionality isn't covered.
+This milestone covers the following functionality:
     - Uploading translated audio.
-    - Check status color for each state in map view.
+    - Checking that the status color is correct for each card ("state") in the exploration overview.
 2. [Small] Add e2e test for translation tab (Part-2).
-In this milestone cover the remaining part of the e2e test:
+This milestone covers the remaining e2e test functionality:
-    - Check components statuts for a state.
+    - Check the status of each component for a card.
-    - Check the progress bar.
+    - Check that the progress bar display is correct.
-3. [Medium] Cleanup backend tests.
-Currently once a developer adds feedback, hints & solution while writing backend tests they have to manually add content_id to those components and also add the same content id in the content_ids_to_audio_translations dict., through this milestone we are expecting to make this process automated.
-The expected workflow is mentioned in the points below:
+3. [Medium] Clean up backend tests.
+Currently, when a developer adds feedback, hints and solutions while writing backend tests, they have to manually add content_ids to those components and also add the same content id in the content_ids_to_audio_translations dict.
+This milestone aims to simplify this process.
+The expected workflow is described in the points below:
-    - Create a function to add feedback in the State object.
+    - Create helpful utility functions to, e.g., add feedback to a State object.
-    - Make add_hint, add_feedback, add_solution handle content_id and add them directly to the contents_ids_to_audio_translations.
+    - Make each of add_hint, add_feedback, add_solution do both of the following: handle the content_id, and add the content IDs directly to the content_ids_to_audio_translations dict.
-    - Clean up the test files in the codebase everywhere possible.
+    - Clean up the test files in the codebase wherever possible.

 ***

 ### Project 3: Implement Practice Sessions

-**Aim**: The topic viewer page is supposed to be the location where everything related to a topic can be accessed.
-This includes the stories that teach the topic and the questions that test the skills associated with the topic.
-This project aims to add the latter, called practice sessions, to the topic viewer page, where a learner can quickly get some questions associated with the skills taught by the topic.
+**Aim**: A topic (like "Fractions") is a collection of lessons.
+The topic viewer page is supposed to be the location where everything related to a topic can be accessed.
+This includes the stories that teach the topic, as well as practice sessions which include a set of questions that test skills associated with the topic.
+This project aims to add practice sessions to the topic viewer page, so that learners can quickly attempt some questions associated with the skills taught by the topic.

 **Team**: New Structures (mentor: **@aks681**)